uzh-rpg/IROS2020-FPV-VIO-Competition/README.md

 ## Deadline

 The **deadline to submit the estimated trajectories and report is April 26th, 2020.
-Submission link TBA**.
+Submit [here](https://form.jotform.com/200722900749352)**.

 ## Table of Contents: